KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 ## Launching Lab
 * Highlight all devices and click start.
 Give it 5 min for everything to boot.
 The VPCs will start instantly, but servers will take a bit.
-* for VPCs - I haven't figured out how to make the config load automatically, but you can just run `> load config` and the VPC configuration will load.
+* For VPCs - I haven't figured out how to make the config load automatically, but you can just run `> load config` and the VPC configuration will load with the configured IP and gateway for each device.
-* for the BGP ASes - I need to make a startup script, but until I do, only thing you need to do is run `$ vtysh -b` to load the BGP config after startup.
+* For the BGP ASes - I need to make a startup script, but until I do, only thing you need to do is run `$ vtysh -b` to load the BGP config after startup.
+This will also automatically enable the routing and anything else in the configuration file.
 After that you can join the router command prompt by using `$ vtysh` to make any changes.
 * The proxies are configured with `br0` interface and will operate without any involvement.
+All interfaces will load their `netplan` configuration for all interfaces.
 * You can check interface configurations with `ip a` command in the linux box or a `sh interface brief` or a shorthand `sh int b` in FRR router config mode.
+* Occasionally a device might hang on bootup.
+Just right click that device in Eve, select `stop` and then `start` to reload.

 ## Known Bugs/Issues
 * See [Eve-ng Issues](https://github.com/SmartFinn/eve-ng-integration/blob/master/README.md) for common problems and fixes.